Things To Do

 Every year, the National Sports Center in Blaine, just north of Minneapolis, plays host to many amateur and professional soccer games, drawing crowds of all ages.

-Revel in the summer weather at a minor league Saint Paul Saints baseball game at the open-air Midway Stadium.
+Revel in the summer weather at a minor league Saint Paul Saints baseball game at the open-air CHS Field.
 Always packed with quirky activities like mascot pig races and much more, fans are guaranteed a good time.

-For college sports, the University of Minnesota is the largest university in the Minneapolis area and is known for its men’s and women’s hockey teams.
+For college sports, the University of Minnesota is the largest university in the Minneapolis area and is known for its men’s and women’s hockey teams, which play at the Mariucci Arena on campus.